 The following lists are free to access:

-- ICmatch offers a listing of consultants searchable by 22 skill specializations, 10 regions, 27 community types, and whether the consultant offers sliding fees.
+- ICmatch listing of affiliated consultants: These independent consultants are searchable by 22 skill specializations, 10 regions, 27 community types, and whether the consultant offers sliding fees.
 Consultant profiles list fee amounts.
 It currently covers only the U.S. and Canada.
 See end of the consultants page for more external consultant resources.

 Facilitating Mutual Aid, Labor, or Housing Exchanges